myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 ### Design
 See [backend/design.md](backend/design.md) for more details about architecture, strategy, and performance.

+This app was built and tested on macOS.

 ### Prerequisites
 - **macOS 12+ (Monterey or newer)**:
   - Docker Desktop for Mac